 Demographic data covers personal details about the lead, such as job title, location, and age.
 For B2B companies, job roles are particularly important as they indicate whether the lead has decision-making authority or influence.

-Other factors like age or income are more relevant for B2C organizations where understanding the consumer’s profile is key to predicting purchasing decisions.
+Other factors, such as age or income, are more relevant for B2C organizations, where understanding the consumer’s profile is key to predicting purchasing decisions.

 In B2B lead scoring, firmographic data focuses on the organization the lead represents.
 This includes company size, revenue, industry, and location.